-Holly was having a tough time learning magic.
-Currently, Estilian Linnear was the best wizard she had on hand, but she’d quickly found out he was no Wodec; he’d only recently passed his Arcana Maldegas (kind of like the equivalent of a wizardly bar exam, from what she’d gathered).
-He hadn’t had any real experience in teaching students outside of class; he didn’t know what it meant to give someone an effective crash course in eldritch tactics.
-When he’d first tried to teach her spell-craft basics, she’d knocked him out.
+Estilian Linnear was the best wizard Holly had, but he was no Wodec.
+He’d only recently passed his Arcana Maldegas (the equivalent of a wizardly bar exam).
+He hadn’t taught people outside of class; he didn’t know what it meant to give someone a crash course in tactical magic.
+When he’d first tried to teach her the basics, she’d knocked him out cold.

-Estilian cast a nervous look around; he was the only one inside her tent.
-He raised both hands in a please-calm-down gesture.
-“Try and understand that in order to—”
+Estilian raised both hands in a please-calm-down gesture.
+“Please—try and understand: in order to—”

 “Understand?
 Understand?”
-Holly slashed the air with a hand and fixed Estilian with a murderous glare.
-“According to what you’re saying, there’s nothing to understand!
+Holly fixed him with a murderous glare.
+“According to you, there’s nothing to understand!
 There’s no cause, no effect, there’s…there’s…there’s nothing whatsoever!
 How the hell am I supposed to conjure up something by focusing on nothing?”
-She tromped up to Estillian and grabbed him by the shoulders.
-“Answer me, you LITTLE FUCKING CRAWLER!”
-And before he could answer, she pulled him in to a vicious headbutt.
-She hadn’t put her weight behind it, but still—Kor’Thank was so damn strong that it was the equivalent of a regular person’s full-force kick.
+She grabbed him by the shoulders.
+“Answer me, you FUCKING CRAWLER!”

-When he came to, she had crouched before him, and he’d flinched back like a beaten dog.
-She’d gritted her teeth, forced a smile, and said the two of the shittiest words in all of existence:
+When he came to, she crouched before him and he flinched back like a beaten dog.
+She gritted her teeth, forced a smile, and made herself utter the shittiest phrase in all of existence: